10 Useful product-thinking lessons for engineers

 The practices might even prevent you from over-engineering something if you realise that you can’t articulate the value of some work!

-You should spend some time learning the basics.
-They will definitely help you when you’re building a side project!
+You should spend some time learning the basics for your job and they will definitely help you when you’re building a side project!